-Most turbulent flows come under the heading of fully developed or strong turbulence and cannot be well described in this weak-turbulence manner.
+However, most turbulent flows come under the heading of fully developed or strong turbulence, and cannot be well described in the weak-turbulence manner.
 Part of the problem is that the $(\mathbf{v} \cdot \nabla)\mathbf{v}$ term in the Navier-Stokes equation is a strong nonlinearity, not a weak coupling between linear modes.
-As a consequence, eddies of size $\ell$ persist for typically no more than one turnover timescale $\sim \ell/v$ before they are broken up, and so do not behave like weakly coupled normal modes.
-Another, related, problem is that it is not a good approximation to assume that the phases of the modes are random, either spatially or temporally.
-If we look at a snapshot of a turbulent flow, we frequently observe large, well-defined coherent structures like eddies and jets, which suggests that the flow is more organized than a purely random superposition of modes, just as the light reflected from the surface of a painting differs from that emitted by a black body.
-Moreover, if we monitor the time variation of some fluid variable, such as one component of the velocity at a given point in the flow, we can recognize intermittency - the irregular starting and ceasing of strong turbulence.
-Again, this is such a marked effect that there is more than a random-mode superposition at work, reminiscent of the distinction between noise and music (at least some music).
-Strong turbulence is therefore not just a problem in perturbation theory; and alternative, semiquantitative approaches must be devised.
+As a consequence, eddies of size l persist for typically no more than one turnover timescale $\sim \ell/v$ before they are broken up, and so do not behave like weakly coupled normal modes.

-In the absence of a decent quantitative theory, it becomes necessary to devise intuitive, qualitative and semiquantitative approaches to the physical description of turbulence (Secs.
-15.3 and 15.4).
-We emphasize the adjective physical, because our goal is not just to produce empirical descriptions of the consequences of turbulence, but rather to comprehend the underlying physical character of turbulence, going beyond purely empirical rules on one hand and uninstructive mathematical expansions on the other.
-This means that the reader must be prepared to settle for order of magnitude scaling relations based on comparing the relative magnitudes of individual terms in the governing fluid dynamical equations.
+In the absence of a decent quantitative theory of strong turbulence, fluid dynamicists sometimes simply push the weak-turbulence formalism into the strong-turbulence regime, and use it there to gain qualitative or semi-quantitative insights (e.g. Fig. 15.7 and associated discussion in the text).
+A simple alternative (which we will explore in Sec.
+15.4.3 in the context of wakes and jets, and in Sec.
+15.5 for turbulent boundary layers) is intuitive, qualitative and semiquantitative approaches to the physical description of turbulence.
+We emphasize, the adjective physical, because our goal is not just to produce empirical descriptions of the consequences of turbulence, but rather to comprehend the underlying physical character of turbulence, going beyond purely empirical rules on one hand and uninstructive mathematical expansions on the other.
+This means that the reader must be prepared to settle for order-of-magnitude scaling relations based on comparing the relative magnitudes of individual terms in the governing fluid dynamical equations.
 At first, this will seem quite unsatisfactory.
 However, much contemporary physics has to proceed with this methodology.
 It is simply too hard, in turbulence and some other phenomena, to discover elegant mathematical counterparts to the Kepler problem or the solution of the Schrödinger equation for the hydrogen atom.

-&lt;sup>1The analogy to Justice Potter Stewart's definition of pornography should be resisted.
+1The analogy to Justice Potter Stewart's definition of pornography should be resisted.